akarshin/any-alias/README.md

 Typing all those letters a couple times a day makes it really annoying.
 Any Alias helps us by allowing to simply type `a c`.

-### Help

-If you run `a`, it will list all available commands.
-As said above, Any Alias will iterate over towards root (`/`) and read all `alias.yml` files on the way to show it to you.

 ### Help Us

 If you find the project useful and helpful, do not hesitate to improve it and send us a pull request.